X4l1b1/ML_Project1/README.md

 * Simply clone or download the current project from github
 * Download the test and train datasets [here](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019)
-* Create a `data`folder a the root of the project
-* Put the downloaded datasets in the `data` folder
+* Put the downloaded datasets in the same directory as the `run.py` file

 ### Run our best model